CSE512-14W/a3-luheng-pany5/README.md

 ## Development Process
-We brainstormed for potential topics and looked for datasets together.
-After we chose our dataset and discussed the initial visualization design and interaction technique, we split the work roughly as follows, Luheng He
+We brainstormed potential topics and searched for datasets together.
+After we chose our dataset and discussed the initial visualization design and interactive technique, we split the work roughly as follows, -Luheng He
   -	Data processing and preparation				        (3 hours)
   -	Design and Coding for Visualization			      (16 hours)
   -	Algorithm for Graph Construction				      (2 hours)
--	Tech part of the write-up					            (3 hours) Yi Pan
+  -	Tech part of the write-up					            (3 hours) -Yi Pan
   -	design storyboard sketches				            (2 hours)
   -	study data domain and data wrangling 		    	(3 hours)
   - draft the write-up                    				(4 hours)

-Learning d3 and implementing the Force-Directed Graph with event handlers took the most of time.
+Learning d3 and implementing the Force-Directed Graph with event handlers took us most of time.